getsolus/help-center-docs/docs/packaging/creating-a-new-package.md

 Understanding how to translate source code into a good `package.yml` file is the heart of packaging.
 If you are stumped, or have questions, **ask for help in our Solus Packaging room on [Matrix](/docs/user/contributing/getting-involved#matrix-chat).**

+## The `MAINTAINERS.md` file

+You must add a file called `MAINTAINERS.md` using the template in [Maintainership](procedures/maintainership.md).
+Solus uses this to track the primary maintainer(s) for each package.

 ## Build the Package

 Build the package with: